The Hero’s Journey

 The Wizard Gandalf visiting Bilbo and the meeting with the Dwarves in the Hobbit.
 Dorothy when she’s swept up in a tornado in The Wizard of Oz.
 Elliot in E.T. upon discovering a lost alien in the tool shed.
 Rocky “The Italian Stallion” getting a call to fight Apollo Creed the World heavyweight champion.
 In Finding Nemo, Marlin witnesses the abduction of his son Nemo and decides he must pursue the boat that took his him.
 In Star Trek: The Next Generation Episode "Q Who", the crew's encounter with the seemingly omnipotent being Q results in a challenge to explore the unknown regions of the galaxy.
 Q's actions serve as a call to adventure for the crew.

 We will each have already encountered such a disruption in our life journey - it could have come in the form of parents moving the family to a new state or country, which then involved a new school and neighbourhood.
-It could have been the loss of a loved one, redundancy at work, an offer to take a new job overseas, a marriage proposal, a war breaking out, an unforeseen crisis…… and we know for sure that something will again show up in our lives calling or forcing us to move on to another stage of our journey.
+It could have been the loss of a loved one, a major accident, a war breaking out, being conscripted by the army, redundancy at work, a relationship breakdown, an offer to take a new job overseas, a marriage proposal, an unforeseen crisis…… and we know for sure that something will again show up in our lives calling or forcing us to move on to another stage of our journey.

 “Help me, Obi Wan Kenobi.
 You're my only hope”- Princess Leia in Star Wars: A New Hope